arras-energy/gridlabd-old/docs/GLM/Macro/Input.md

 # Description

-The `#input` macro allows a non-GLM file to be input inline using [[/GLM/Command/Automatic import conversion.md]] with options, e.g.,
+The `#input` macro allows a non-GLM file to be input inline using [[/GLM/Command/Automatic import conversion]] with options, e.g.,

 # Example